AR-Reshare/AR-Reshare/secrets/README.md

   - Generated when running npm setup scripts
   - The config is stored in secrets/dbconnection.json
 - DB Hashing
-  - Salt - TODO
+  - Salt - The bcrypt algorithm appends the uniquely generated salt on the passHash in the posgres Table ACCOUNT
-  - Pepper - TODO
+  - Pepper - Size of potential peppers handled by bcrypt npm package

 ##### Secrets that the admin/user needs to setup